Jharkhand raises reservations for SC, ST, others to 77 pc | Politics

 - India

-The Jharkhand government on Wednesday gave its nod to a proposal for granting 77 per cent reservation in state government jobs for the members of the SC, ST, backward classes, OBC and economically weaker sections, an official said.
+The Jharkhand government has given its nod to a proposal for granting 77 percent reservation in state government jobs for the members of the SC, ST, backward classes, OBC, and economically weaker sections, an official said.

-The state cabinet, at a meeting chaired by Chief Minister Hemant Soren, hiked the OBC reservation to 27 per cent from the present 14 per cent.
+The state cabinet, at a meeting chaired by Chief Minister Hemant Soren on Wednesday, hiked the OBC reservation to 27 percent from the present 14 percent.

 The Hemant Soren-led UPA government on Wednesday also gave its nod to a proposal to use the 1932 land records to determine those who are local inhabitants.